mciocchi/atomic_d6/README.md

 Any item in Atomic D6 can be crafted.
 The difficulty of a crafting feat depends on several factors:
 - Aspect Bonus of the craftsman
 - Tech.
 Level (TL) of the craftsman
-- Tech.
-Level and quality of the craftsman's tools
+- TL and quality of the craftsman's tools
-- Tech.
-Level of the item
+- TL of the item being crafted
-- Complexity of the item
+- Intrinsic complexity of the item being crafted
-- Technical skill
-- Tech distance: is the Feat a lost art?

 Technology is Cultural
 ---------------------------